 A ProPublica story in February documented the hidden cash and gifts health insurers pay to influence independent brokers.
 In new proposed legislation, lawmakers say such fees should be revealed to employers.

 The insurance industry gives lucrative commissions and bonuses — from six-figure payouts to a chance to bat against Mariano Rivera — to the independent brokers who advise employers.
 Critics call the payments a “classic conflict of interest” that drive up costs.

 Millions of sleep apnea patients rely on CPAP breathing machines to get a good night’s rest.
 Health insurers use a variety of tactics, including surveillance, to make patients bear the costs.
 Experts say it’s part of the insurance industry playbook.

 CPAP units, heart monitors, blood glucose meters and lifestyle apps generate information that can be used in ways patients don’t necessarily expect.
 It can be sold for advertising or even shared with insurers, who may use it to deny reimbursement.

 With its employee health plan in financial crisis, Montana hired a former insurance insider who pushed back against industry players with vested interests in keeping costs high.
 She proved, essentially, that bargaining down health care prices works.

 Without any public scrutiny, insurers and data brokers are predicting your health costs based on data about things like race, marital status, how much TV you watch, whether you pay your bills on time or even buy plus-size clothing.

 Patients may think their insurers are fighting on their behalf for the best prices.
 But saving patients money is often not their top priority.
 Just ask Michael Frank.

 Do You Work in the Health Insurance Field?
-ProPublica and NPR Are Investigating the Industry and We’d Like Your Help.
+ProPublica Is Investigating the Industry and We’d Like Your Help

 We need your perspective on the health insurance hustle.